bregman-arie/rhoci/README.md

 RHOCI (Red Hat OpenStack CI)

-A web service based on Jenkins to enhance user experience for Red Hat OpenStack CI users.
+A web service that meant to enhance Jenkins user experience for Red Hat OpenStack CI users.
+There is an effort to create a more generic project [here](https://github.com/bregman-arie/infuse) that will allow you to use it with any Jenkins server.

-This project allows you to:
+Some of the things this project allows you to do:

     * View all jobs in one datatable where you can filter them based on different parameters
     * View all builds in one datatable where you can filter them based on different parameters
     * View all unique tests and how many times they failed or passed
     * Generate job definitions based on given input
-    * Analyze build failures

 * [Requirements](#requirements)
 * [Installation](#installation)